aszychlinski/bingo/README.md

 ## Feedback?

-If you have any comments feedback or bug reports, feel free to share them.
+If you have any comments, feedback or bug reports, feel free to share them.
 As of right now I consider this project complete, but you never know.
 That being said...